 - Your milk supply - HealthLink BC

-- Baby is unable to feed due to medical reasons
+- If baby is not feeding well due to sleepiness or medical reasons

-- Feeding directly at the breast is not feasible; other feeding methods are needed
+- When feeding directly at the breast is not possible or preferred, and other feeding methods are needed

 Hand expression